zeshan321/SyncNotes/README.md

 # SyncNotes
-SyncNotes is an Android app that syncs with your PC/Mac widget on your desktop.
+SyncNotes is a notes application that synchronizes with connected devices.

+Supported devices:
+- Android
+- Windows
+- Mac